textproclab/lab-manual/lab-manual.md

 responsibilities, it is your duty to report those violations.

+## Research principles

+The point of research is that we don't already know the answers to the questions we're exploring or how to create the tools we're working on.
+We won't be able to plan everything out in advance.
+We need to be focused and efficient even when we don't know the end goal!
+Toward this end, we practice a form of *agile research*.

+The agile approach to research we use is inspired by the Agile Movement in the software development world.
+The idea is to create learning, adaptable teams to work on bite-sized tasks.
+Specifically, project teams are designed to respond to unpredictability in research through incremental, iterative work "sprints".
+Each sprint lasts approximately 1-2 weeks and results in a demonstrable research product, e.g., a draft of a paper, a draft of a grant, a completed analysis or figure, a poster, a software tool, etc.

+This is different from traditional approaches that you may have encountered in other labs or work environments, where a research team might try to plan out every part of a project in advance in a series of small steps.
+We still try to break projects into small, actionable pieces, but the key insight of the agile approach is that we only need to know what the *next* chunk is, rather than attempting to forecast out over an extended timeline.
+Although it's often helpful to have a general -- if vague -- sense of where things are going, we don't need to know where a project will ultimately end up.
+The goals and process are constantly evolving.
+Perhaps the best justification for this approach is that *the first day of a new research project is when you're the most clueless about what you'll find*.
+How could that possibly be the ideal time to plan out the entire project?

+These are our research principles:

+- The purpose of our work is to benefit the research community through the early and continuous delivery of scientific output: ideas, presentations, papers, tutorials, tools, and data sets.

+- We welcome changing goals, even late in the process.
+Doing research means keeping an open mind.
+Your original goals and plans may no longer apply as your project progresses.
+Your original hypotheses may be proven false.
+Your assumptions may be incompatible with your data.
+Allow your questions to follow where your data leads, rather than be constrained by your initial ideas.

+- We deliver research products frequently, from a couple of weeks to a couple of couple of months.
+Until you have a concrete manifestation of your latest efforts, e.g., a Git commit, a data set, a figure, a statistic, a presentation, or a paper draft, you have nothing to show the world for your efforts.
+Produce research products often, even if they're small or seem insignificant.
+You can always improve on an already produced research product.

+- Continuous attention to technical excellence and good design enhances agility.
+While producing frequent research products prohibits us from fixating on perfection, there are often several similarly efficient ways to accomplish tasks that vary in their design quality.
+For example, consider whether the solution to a problem you're working on might also apply to other similar problems.
+Can you make your solution general enough to cover those cases?
+After completing a draft of a research product, you will likely have some insights into alternative, potentially better, approaches.
+Can you tweak the product to leverage those insights?

+- Simplicity is essential.
+Keep in mind the scope of your task.
+What's the minimum viable set of accomplishments that will allow you to complete that task?
+Get those done first and "release" your product, e.g., commit to Git or share on Slack.
+You can always define a new set of goals for your next task centered around extending your just-released research product.
+This will help to avoid aimless drift, whereby you spend large amounts of time on tasks that are, in retrospect, tangential to the main scope of work.

+- Aim to get some amount of work done *every single day* on your project.
+  Commit your changes to GitHub, or document your progress in Slack or an electronic lab notebook.
+Maintain careful records and logs so that someone can pick up your work in the future.
+Remember that your greatest collaborator is your past self, but they don't respond to emails or Slack messages!
+Help "future you" by producing methodical, clear work with adequate documentation (which might just be the Git commits, allowing you compare different versions of a particular file.)

+- Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.
+Each day, ask yourself, "am I motivated to do my best work on my project today?"
+  If the answer is "no", try to understand why.
+Is it lack of resources?
+  Lack of support?
+Distractions?
+Ambiguous goals or research directions?
+  Talk to your fellow lab members and see how they'd approach the challenges you're facing.
+Don't let yourself get stuck or bored.

+- Agile research is sustainable research.
+Researchers should be able to maintain a constant pace indefinitely.
+Sometimes we have crunch times where we absolutely must meet a deadline, but it's far more efficient to make steady progress over an extended timeframe than to fluctuate between periods of high and low productivity.
+By distributing your workload you'll help yourself avoid burnout, preserve your mental and physical health, and allow yourself time to "step back" and think about the big picture.

 ## Who to go to with questions

 Technical issues can often be resolved within the lab, but some will